Progress and Barriers to Driving a Nature-Positive Renewable Energy Transition: Identifying Enabling Conditions and Policy Gaps

 Various multi-stakeholder partnerships are working to deliver this, such as the Convention on Migratory Species’ Energy Task Force and the World Economic Forum’s Clean Energy for a nature-positive Energy Transition expert group.
 However, the renewable energy sector faces significant barriers and challenges to achieving its full potential.
 Government enabling conditions, including ambitious, whole-of-government NBSAPs, are needed to complement and enhance renewable energy companies’ efforts.

-Through presentations and a panel discussion drawing on case studies from business, government, MEA, finance, and NGO representatives, this session will:
+Through presentations and a panel discussion drawing on case studies from business, government, MEA, finance, and NGO representatives, this session:

-• Contextualize the challenges and opportunities of expanding renewable energy in harmony with nature, including key principles needed to contribute to the nature-positive KM-GBF mission
+• Contextualized the challenges and opportunities of expanding renewable energy in harmony with nature, including key principles needed to contribute to the nature-positive KM-GBF mission.

-• Outline what renewable energy companies and civil society are doing now to address biodiversity impact in terms of strategies, actions, guidance, and decision-support tools.
+• Outlined what renewable energy companies and civil society were doing to address biodiversity impact through strategies, actions, guidance, and decision-support tools.

-• Identify the barriers and challenges renewable energy companies face in fully implementing the mitigation and conservation hierarchy and integrating biodiversity throughout their business decisions.
+• Identified the barriers and challenges renewable energy companies faced in fully implementing the mitigation and conservation hierarchy and integrating biodiversity throughout their business decisions.

-• Identify which policies and regulatory changes are needed to rapidly deploy renewable energy infrastructure in harmony with nature, for example, through consideration of KM-GBF targets 1 (spatial planning)
+• Identified the policies and regulatory changes needed to rapidly deploy renewable energy infrastructure harmoniously with nature, such as considering KM-GBF target 1 (spatial planning).

 For other COP16 MDB Pavilion events, click here.